 What to know before you search

-Eligibility typically depends on cholesterol levels, blood pressure, history of heart attack or stroke, heart function measurements, and presence of diabetes or other risk factors.
+Eligibility typically depends on cardiovascular risk factors, cholesterol levels, prior heart attack or stroke, heart failure symptoms, and current medications.

 What types of trials are currently open

-- Post-heart attack trials — Testing treatments given after a heart attack to prevent another event, reduce scarring, or restore heart function.
+- Post-heart attack trials — Testing treatments given after a heart attack to prevent future events, reduce scarring, or restore heart function.

 Recently added Cardiovascular Diseases trials